 e.
 Attachment 2 to Exhibit B should be updated to include a more recent and complete calculation in order to aid in understanding the methodology.
 Replaced.

+Member Mohler Comments:

 Hi Steve,

 Finally completed review of UVDS contract.
 I appreciate the incorporation of the amendments into one document.
 However, most of my comments relate to these old amendments in that some old language is carried over that is no longer relevant and can be eliminated/modified.
 Overall the concept of the agreement is good but let’s take this opportunity to bring it up-to-date so it will last for another 10+ years.